-Table 3 shows the maximum test average recognition rates (with standard deviations) of the ORL and FERET datasets over the corresponding number of PCA and LDA features.
-To determine the number of linear discriminant features to be retained, experimental analyses were carried out based on the best classification accuracy of several LDA features.
+Table 3 shows the recognition rates (with standard deviations) of the ORL and FERET datasets over the corresponding number of PCA and LDA features.
 As can be seen, likewise the previous experiments, the best classification results for the ORL dataset was achieved by the Yang and Yang's approach (YLDA), which was slightly better than the MLDA one.
 However, the YLDA used a larger two-stage linear transformation matrix.
 In the FERET application, where the higher resolution images improved the classification results of both YLDA and MLDA approaches, the MLDA achieved clearly the best classification performance, using impressively only 10 LDA features after the PCA dimensionality reduction.